smartdevicelink/sdl_java_suite/utils/generator/README.md

             * `[- all <struct> classes -]`
             * `[- all <function> classes -]`

-Each Enum class should be stored as a single script file in the folder named `com/smartdevicelink/rpc/enums` and the name of the script file should be equal to the value from the `"name"` attribute of `<enum>` followed by the extension `.java`.
-FunctionID enum generation is skipped as discussed due to high complexity of structure.
+Each Enum class should be stored as a single file in the folder named `com/smartdevicelink/rpc/enums` and the name of the file should be equal to the value from the `"name"` attribute of `<enum>` followed by the extension `.java`.
+FunctionID enum generation is skipped due to the high complexity of structure.

 Example:
 ```shell script